mlsquare/fedem/README.md

 - [optional] can donate time or data or both

 #### Actions:
- - Pretrains a multi-lingual Mamba model, publushes a checkpoint
+ - Pretrains a multi-lingual Mamba model, publishes a checkpoint
  - Evaluated the community contributed adapters in a single-blind fashion, and merges them into the pretrained model
  - Does continous pretrainning, and releases checkpoints periodically